holacracyone/Holacracy-Constitution/Appendix-A.md

 **Accountabilities:**

-- Structuring the Governance of the Circle to enact its Purpose and Accountabilities
+- Defining Roles via the Circle's Governance process to enact its Purpose and Accountabilities
 - Assigning Partners to the Circle’s Roles; monitoring the fit; offering feedback to enhance fit; and re-assigning Roles to other Partners when useful for enhancing fit
 - Allocating the Circle’s resources across its various Projects and/or Roles
 - Judging the relative priority of Circle efforts on request to resolve priority conflicts across Roles